-- 'boxed Renders as a definition. - 'centered Centers HTML output horizontally.
+- 'boxed Renders as a definition. - 'centered Centers HTML output horizontally. - 'block Prevents pages breaks in Latex output.

-- table-columns structure Provides column-specific styles, but only columnattributes properties (if any) are used if a table-cells structure is included as a style property. - table-cells structure Provides cell-specific styles. - attributes structure Provides additional HTML attributes for the tag.

-- body-id structure For HTML, uses the given string as an id attribute of the tag. - 'aux For HTML, include the table in the table-of-contents display for the enclosing part. - 'never-indents For Latex and compound paragraphs; see compound-paragraph.
+- table-columns structure Provides column-specific styles, but only columnattributes properties (if any) are used if a table-cells structure is included as a style property. - table-cells structure Provides cell-specific styles. - attributes structure Provides additional HTML attributes for the tag. - body-id structure For HTML, uses the given string as an id attribute of the tag. - 'aux For HTML, include the table in the table-of-contents display for the enclosing part. - 'never-indents For Latex and compound paragraphs; see compound-paragraph.